Abigail Ashley

 Abigail Ashley is a Ghanaian television presenter, radio host, health advocate and the project leader for Behind My Smiles Foundation - a non-governmental organization (NGO) focusing on kidney health.
 She is also the author of the book "A Decade of My Life" Behind My Smiles.

+Education

+Ashley attended the GH Fashion School in Accra.

+Career

 Ashley is the presenter and host for "My Health, My Life" on United Television Ghana.
-In 2017 she was nominated for "50 Young Most Influential people in Ghana".
+She is also the host of Mo Ho Y3 on Okay FM.